alphagov/govuk-design-system/src/components/checkboxes/index.md

 When 'none' would be a valid answer, give users the option to check a box to say none of the other options apply to them – without this option, users would have to leave all of the boxes unchecked.
 Giving users this option also makes sure they do not skip the question by accident.

-Remember to [start by asking one question per page](/patterns/question-pages/#start-by-asking-one-question-per-page).
+Remember to [start by asking one question per page in your service](/patterns/question-pages/#start-by-asking-one-question-per-page).
 You might be able to remove the need for a 'none' option by asking the user a better question or filtering them out with a ‘filter question’ beforehand.
 The GOV.UK Service Manual has guidance on [designing good questions](https://www.gov.uk/service-manual/design/designing-good-questions).

 Show the ‘none’ option last.
 Separate it from the other options using a divider.
 The text is usually the word ‘or’.